sankushgupta99/Advisor/README.md

 # Advisor
-A financial plannning web application
+A financial plannning web application.
-NOTE: This project has been deployed at https://advisor-web.herokuapp.com/
+This project has been deployed at https://advisor-web.herokuapp.com/